wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/navigating-the-wazuh-dashboard.rst

 App Settings
 ^^^^^^^^^^^^

 The **Configuration** tab gives a quick look at the Wazuh dashboard configuration file.
 It also allows the user to modify the Wazuh dashboard settings.
-The documentation for the ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml`` file can be found in the :ref:`Wazuh dashboard settings <>` section.
+The documentation for the ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml`` file can be found in the :doc:`Wazuh dashboard settings <settings>` section.

 .. thumbnail:: /images/wazuh-dashboard/navigating/app-settings.png
    :align: center